de Sitter State in Heterotic String Theory: Quantum corrections, Glauber-Sudarshan state and M-theory

 \section{Quantum corrections, Glauber-Sudarshan state and M-theory}

 In \cite{coherbeta, coherbeta2} we showed how a four-dimensional type IIB background with de Sitter isometries can be realized as a Glauber-Sudarshan state.
+(For a non-technical introduction to the Glauber-Sudarshan states, the readers may look up section 8.1 in \cite{joydeep}.)
 As we also discussed therein, this background {\it cannot} appear as a {\it vacuum} configuration in IIB string theory due to numerous issues.
 The question that we want to ask here is that whether a generic background of the form: